PRECIOUS-Gold near 1-wk high; weak U.S. inflation prompts Fed rate cut bets

 By Arijit Bose

-April 29 (Reuters) - Gold steadied on Monday, trading near a more-than one week high touched in the previous session, on increased bets that the U.S. Federal Reserve might cut interest rate this year after a recent data showed inflationary weakness.
+April 29 (Reuters) - Gold prices were mostly unchanged on Monday, trading near the more-than one week high touched in the previous session, on bets that the U.S. Federal Reserve might cut interest rate this year after a recent data showed inflationary weakness.

 Lower interest rates in the U.S. put pressure on the dollar and bond yields, making greenback-denominated gold less expensive for holders of other currencies.
 It also increases the appeal of non-yielding assets such as bullion.